-One thing most SEOs are aware of is that search results at Google are sometimes personalized for searchers; but it’s not something that I’ve seen too much written about.
-So when I came across a patent that is about personalizing search results, I wanted to dig in, and see if it could give us more insights.
+One thing most SEOs are aware of is that search results at Google are sometimes personalized for searchers, but it’s not something that I’ve seen too much written about.
+So when I came across a patent that is about personalized search results, I wanted to dig in and see if it could give us more insights.

 One of the last continuation patents I looked at was one from Navneet Panda, in the post, Click a Panda: High Quality Search Results based on Repeat Clicks and Visit Duration In that one, we saw a shift in focus to involve more user behavior data such as repeat clicks by the same user on a site, and the duration of a visit to a site.